Tokenizing Elevation Values for Consistent Depth

 Migrating legacy elevation implementations requires a phased, automated approach to prevent regression and maintain developer velocity.

 1. Audit Extract all hardcoded box-shadow, z-index, and translateZ values using AST parsing.
-Run a PostCSS or Stylelint plugin across the codebase to generate an inventory report.
+Run a Stylelint pass across the codebase to generate an inventory report.

 {